-As at the date of this Annual Report, the NRC comprises three members, majority of whom are INEDs and is chaired by an INED.
+As at the date of the Group's Annual Report, the NRC comprises three members, majority of whom are INEDs and is chaired by an INED.
 The members of the NRC are Messrs.
-Seng-Lee Chan (Chairman), Robert Tsai-To Sze and David Shou-Yeh Wong.
-In 2020, the NRC held four meetings.
+Seng-Lee Chan (Chairman) and Robert Tsai-To Sze, who are INEDs of the Bank and Mr. David Shou-Yeh Wong, who is the Chairman of the Bank.
+The NRC held four meetings in 2021.

-The NRC was established with written terms of reference and its major roles and functions are as follows:-
+The NRC was established with written terms of reference and its major roles and functions are as follows:

-- To review and endorse the nomination of directors and senior management - To assist the Board in discharging its responsibility for the design and operation of the Bank's remuneration System - To review and make recommendation to the Board in respect of the Bank's remuneration policy and practices - To review and endorse the specific remuneration packages of directors and senior management - To ensure that regular review of the Bank's remuneration system and its operation is conducted - To review the structure, size, composition and diversity of the Board and also its committees at least annually and make recommendations on any proposed changes to the Board - To regularly review the efficiency and effectiveness of the functioning of the Board and also its committees, particularly in respect of the composition of Board and committee members - To advise and assist the Board in discharging its culture reform and related responsibilities
+- To review and endorse the nomination of directors and senior management - To assist the Board in discharging its responsibility for the design and operation of the Bank's remuneration system - To review and make recommendation to the Board in respect of the Bank's remuneration policy and practices - · To review and endorse the specific remuneration packages of directors and senior management - To ensure that regular review of the Bank's remuneration system and its operation is conducted - To review the structure, size, composition and diversity of the Board and also its committees at least annually and make recommendations on any proposed changes to the Board - To regularly review the efficiency and effectiveness of the functioning of the Board and also its committees, particularly in respect of the composition of Board and committee members - To advise and assist the Board in discharging its culture reform and related responsibilities